Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 - Poor binocular vision – refers to the struggle to simultaneously blend the images from both eyes into a single image

 Schedule an appointment with Dr. Anderson and Dr. Holodniak to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child has certain deficiencies in his or her visual skills, Dr. Anderson and Dr. Holodniak will create an individualized vision therapy program to develop and enhance these skills.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, Dr. Anderson and Dr. Holodniak will create an individualized vision therapy program to develop and enhance these skills.

 What is Vision Therapy?

 Vision therapy is a fully customized program to meet the individual needs of every patient.
 The optometrist will devise a structured program following an extensive assessment of the visual skills.

 This therapy is made up of a series of visual exercises that improve fundamental skills.
 It teaches the brain and eyes to work together as a team.
 Enhanced visual functioning leads to improved reading levels, writing skills and a child’s academic and sports performance.

 As part of the therapeutic process, vision therapists utilize various tools, such as specialized lenses, prisms, patches, filters, balance boards and digital simulations.
 Each treatment session takes place once or twice a week in the office under the supervision of the eye doctor, who will also prescribe daily at-home exercises.

 Can Dyslexia Be Treated With Vision Therapy?